 Employment Outlook and Salary Information

 Although a doctorate is preferred for most postsecondary teachers of religious studies, a master's degree may qualify its holder for teaching positions at private secondary institutions.
-The U.S. Bureau of Labor Statistics predicts that the employment rate for secondary teachers will rise six percent between 2012 and 2022.
-The median annual salary for this profession was $56,310 as of May 2014.
+The U.S. Bureau of Labor Statistics predicts that employment for postsecondary teachers will increase 13% between 2014 and 2024.
+The median annual salary for this profession was $72,470 as of May 2015.

-Most individuals who complete master's degree programs for religious studies are pursuing jobs in academia.
+Most individuals who complete master's degree programs in religious studies intend to pursue jobs in academia.
 For this reason, graduates often go on to doctorate programs in the same field.
-Doctoral degrees are characterized by more research and a dissertation.
+Doctoral degrees involve more research and a dissertation.